kchar808/JavaScript30/readme.md

 **Ajax Type Ahead**<br>
 *Learned about* -
 Fetch API, fetch returns a promise.
 ES6 spread "spreads" an array into separate arguments.
 Regex (regular expressions).

+### Day 7: May 23, 2020
+**Array Cardio Day 2**<br>
+*Learned about* -
+.some() checks if at least one element in your array meets what you're looking for.
+If you use curly braces in console.log, it'll show you the name of the variable as well as the value ex. `console.log({isAdult});` .every() checks if every element in the array meets what you're looking for. findIndex() find the index of the element you're looking for.